-The UK Parliament has voted for Brexit to take effect on 31 January 2020, with a transition period to expire at the end of 2020.
-If they haven't already, UK and other EEA-based organisations who deal with each other and/or with consumers in either territory must now figure out how their relationships and processes will be affected.
+As the countdown begins to expiry of the Brexit transition period at the end of 2020, all UK and other EEA-based organisations who deal with each other and/or with consumers in either territory must now figure out how their relationships and processes will be affected.
 That may mean amending their contracts and/or novating them to new entities.
 Aside from changes to reflect operational changes, which country's laws will govern the contract and whose courts will decide disputes are among the most critical decisions to making life as easy as possible during the Brexit transition process.
 Here's a summary of things to consider.
 Please contact us at Leman Solicitors if you need help with your Brexit-proofing process.

 Changes to your operational and contractual arrangements that may be driven by Brexit include: the need to establish a new entity in your chosen EU27 country and getting it authorised or licensed (or appointed as an agent if it's already too late); opening local bank accounts; leasing office premises; transferring or employing management and staff; relocating or purchasing computers and other equipment, stock or assets, and related software and data licenses; as well as re-contracting some of the more critical affected customers and suppliers through their new entity.
 The legal basis for sharing EEA-residents' personal data with UK operations or suppliers will also need to change, as the European Commission cannot begin the process of deciding whether to make an "adequacy decision" on the UK's data protection standards before the UK left the EU.